 Upon prompt release, the regulatory authority reduces the level of the prescribed countercyclical buffer rate to zero.
-Its purpose is to cover the banks' losses and to maintain lending activity at times of crisis.
+Its purpose is to cover the banks' losses and to maintain the lending activity at times of crisis.
 Accordingly, the MNB makes the timing of the decision conditional upon the financial system's stress crossing the line that signals a crisis situation.
-The discretionary powers of the authority play an important role in the decision, since for the decision on the release it must consider the complex economic situation reflected by the higher stress level of the financial system.
+The discretionary powers of the authority play an important role in the decision, since the decision on the release must consider the complex economic situation reflected by the higher stress level of the financial system.

-The MNB uses the Factor Based Index of Systemic Stress (FISS)6 for measuring the level of stress.
-This is a rapid-reaction stress indicator efficiently capturing the fundamentals of the financial system, which was designed to reflect the current stress level of the financial system considering the individual submarkets of the financial system as a whole, bearing in mind co-movements.
+The MNB uses the system-wide financial stress indicator (SWFSI)6 for measuring the stress level.
+This is a rapid-reaction stress indicator efficiently capturing the fundamentals of the financial system, which was designed to reflect the current stress level of the financial system considering the individual submarkets of the financial system as a whole, bearing in mind the co-movements.

-The macroprudential authority decides on the prompt release of the countercyclical capital buffer taking into account the current values of FISS.
-If this exceeds a threshold value, calibrated on the basis of the historic values of the index, it indicates a financial crisis.
-The chart below illustrates the calibration result and the historic FISS values.
-Upon the FISS signal the MNB prepares a detailed analysis covering the fundamentals of the economic environment, and the Financial Stability Board makes its decision in view of this.
+The macroprudential authority decides on the prompt release of the countercyclical capital buffer based on the current values of SWFSI.
+If this exceeds a threshold value, calibrated on the basis of the index' historic values, it indicates a financial crisis.
+The chart below illustrates the calibration result and the historic SWFSI values.
+Upon the SWFSI signal the MNB prepares a detailed analysis covering the fundaments of the economic environment, and the Financial Stability Board makes its decision in view of this.

-6 For the detailed description of the FISS methodology see: Szendrei, Varga (2017): A Factor Based Index of Systemic Stress in the Financial System, MNB Working Papers 9.
+6 For the detailed description of the SWFSI methodology see: Dániel Holló (2012): A system-wide financial stress indicator for the Hungarian financial system, MNB Occasional Papers 105.

-Chart 2: Historic FISS values and the potential threshold for a prompt release proposal
+Chart 2: Historic SWFSI values and the potential threshold for a prompt release proposal